SBit-Project/sbit.dev/docs/Tools/sbit-ethjs-abi/developer-guide.md

 sidebar_position: 3
 ---

-All information regarding contributing to and progressing `SBit ethjs-abi` module can be found in this document.
+All information regarding contributing to and progressing `Sbit ethjs-abi` module can be found in this document.

 ## Install